Skip to contents

 Details

 Models are specified through formulas of the form Y~dose(dose_expression, model="ERR", deg=1, modifier=M1+M2)+X1+X2.
 Here dose_expression specifies the dose realization columns and is parsed by eval_select from the tidyselect package.
 Useful examples are D1:D1000 if the doses are in a sequence of columns with sequential names such as D1-D1000, and all_of(dosevars) where dosevars is a vector with the names of all dose columns.
 Further, model specifies, for non-Gaussian families, whether to use the exponential dose-response model (model="EXP"), the linear-exponential model (model="LINEXP") or the linear ERR model (model="ERR").
 Next, deg is used to specify whether a quadratic dose term should (deg=2) or should not (deg=1) be estimated for the exponential or linear ERR dose-response model.
 The modifier term is optional and used to specify binary effect modification variables.
 Note that interactions in the modifier term are not allowed, e.g. M1*M2.
 When deg, modifier, and model are not supplied, the defaults are deg=1, no effect modifiers, and model="ERR".
-Finally, X1 and X2 above represent optional additional covariates, which can include factor variables and interactions such as X1*X2.
-The matched set variable setnr required for conditional logistic regression is specified on the right-hand side of the formula through a term strata(setnr), and an optional offset variable offset for Poisson regression similarly through a term offset(offset).
-For proportional hazards regression, the left-hand side of the formula should have the form Surv(exit, status) or Surv(entry, exit, status).

-A transformation can be used to reparametrize parameters internally (i.e., such that the likelihoods are evaluated at transform(parameters), where parameters are unconstrained), and should be specified when fitting linear excess relative risk and linear-exponential models to ensure nonnegative odds/risk/hazard.
+A transformation can be used to reparametrize parameters for optimization, such that the likelihoods are evaluated at transform(parameters), where parameters are unconstrained.
+This should be specified when fitting linear excess relative risk and linear-exponential models to ensure nonnegative odds/risk/hazard.
 The included function transform1 applies an exponential transformation to the desired parameters, see ?transform1.
 When supplying a function to transform, this should be a function of the full parameter vector, returning a full (transformed) parameter vector.
 In particular, the full parameter vector contains parameters in the following order: \(\alpha_0, \bm \alpha, \beta_1, \beta_2, \bm \beta_{m1}, \bm \beta_{m2}, \sigma\), where \(\bm \alpha\), \(\bm\beta_{m1}\) and \(\bm \beta_{m2}\) can be vectors, with lengths matching \(\bm X\) and \(\bm M\), respectively. \(\sigma\) is only included for the linear model (Gaussian family), and no intercept is included for the proportional hazards and conditional logistic models.
 For the multinomial model, the full parameter vector is the concatenation of \(Z-1\) parameter vectors in the order as given above, where \(Z\) is the number of outcome categories, with the last category chosen as the referent category.
 See vignette("transformations", package="ameras") for an example of how to specify a custom transformation function.

 When no transformation is specified and the linear ERR model is used, transform1 is used for ERR parameters \(\beta_1\) and \(\beta_2\) by default, with lower limits \(-1/max(D)\) for \(\beta_1\) in the linear dose-response and \((0,-1/max(D^2))\) for \((\beta_1,\beta_2)\) in the linear-quadratic dose-response, respectively.
 For the linear-exponential model, a lower limit of 0 is used for \(\beta_1\), and no transformation is used for \(\beta_2\).
 If effect modifiers M are specified, no transformation is used for those parameters.
 When negative RRs are obtained during optimization, an error will be generated and a different transformation or bounds should be used.
 All output is returned in the original parametrization.
 The Jacobian of the transformation (transform.jacobian) is required when using a transformation.
 For transform1, the Jacobian is given by transform1.jacobian.
-No transformations are used in BMA, and FMA is applied on the parameters using the parametrization as given in above with variances obtained using the delta method with the provided Jacobian function.
+No transformations are used in BMA, and FMA is applied on the parameters using the parametrization as given above with variances obtained using the delta method with the provided Jacobian function.

 For BMA, a prior distribution for exposure-response parameters can be chosen when using linear or linear-exponential exposure-response model.
-The options are normal, horshoe, and double exponential priors, and the same priors truncated at 0 to yield positive values.
+The options are normal, horseshoe, and double exponential priors, and the same priors truncated at 0 to yield positive values.
 In particular:

 • Normal: \(\beta_j \sim N(0,1000)\) for all exposure-response parameters \(\beta_j\)